naptha/tesseract.js/docs/api.md

 ```

 <a name="worker-FS"></a>
-### Worker.FS(method, args, jobId): Promise
+### worker.FS(method, args, jobId): Promise

-Worker.FS() is a generic FS function to do anything you want, you can check [HERE](https://emscripten.org/docs/api_reference/Filesystem-API.html) for all functions.
+`worker.FS` is a generic FS function to do anything you want, you can check [HERE](https://emscripten.org/docs/api_reference/Filesystem-API.html) for all functions.

 **Arguments:**